Granulator

 4) Meta parameters applied on the $N$ grain streams are chosen:

-: probability, between $0$ and $1$, of a grain to be played.
+Gain: the global gain (in dB),Probability: probability, between $0$ and $1$, of a grain to be played.

 Finally, the user interface parameters are as follows:

-Element | OSC | Min value | Max value |
+| Element | OSC | Min value | Max value |

-Radius Min (float , m) |
+Radius Min (float, m) |

 radius_min |